edgepointlearning/edgepointlearning.com/src/collections/blog/2023-04-27-ai-tools-for-training.md

 4. [Grammarly](https://www.grammarly.com/): Download the desktop app to seamlessly get feedback and grammar support on your written content.
 5. [Copy.ai](https://www.copy.ai/tools): This is an AI-powered writing generator that creates marketing copy for emails, social posts, and other short content (like microlearning) with just a few clicks.

-👉Discover more: [Read our full post on ChatGPT for training here](/blog/chatgpt-and-employee-training/).
+👉**Discover more:** [Read our full post on ChatGPT for training here](/blog/chatgpt-and-employee-training/).
 In it, we cover its potential uses, drawbacks, and more.
+{ .blog-card-blue }

 { .scroll-mt-20 id="section3"}